 Amphibians here include the common frog, and there may also be lizards.

 There are a number of smaller and medium-sized freshwater ponds on the Lyngen peninsula, with Jægervatnet clearly being the largest.
 The location spans from about sea level to nearly 800 metres above sea level.
 The higher ponds are greatly affected by the glaciers and have little visibility and low production.
 Most of the fish found in the higher ponds were put there by people.
 Arctic char is the dominant species in the watercourses.
 Some of the watercourses also feature trout, while three-spined stickleback can be found in most of the lower waters.
-Jægervatnet (which borders to the landscape conservation area) also has populations of salmon, sea char, sea trout, eel and flounder.
+Jægervatnet (which borders to the protected landscape area) also has populations of salmon, sea char, sea trout, eel and flounder.